MacroUniverse/SLISCt/README.md

 Constructors: Vector() for default, Vector(Long_I n) for vector size, Vector(Long_I n, const T &a) to specify element as well, Vector(Long_I n, const T *a) to initialize from array.

-Operator = : Copy-assignment operator has auto resize, self-assignment is forbidden.
+`operator=` : Copy-assignment operator has auto resize, self-assignment is forbidden.
 The right hand side can be a scalar.

-Operator [] : for vector, get a reference for the i-th element; for matrix, return a pointer for the second index.
+`operator[]` : for vector, get a reference for the i-th element; for matrix, return a pointer for the second index.

-resize(Long_I) : resize vector, contents are not preserved. resize() does nothing if size doesn't change.
+`resize(Long_I)` : resize vector, contents are not preserved. resize() does nothing if size doesn't change.

-resize(Vector<> v) : resize to the same size of v
+`resize(Vector<> v)` : resize to the same size of v

 ## "matrix.h"
 The matrix template name is `Matrix<>`, Methods are similar to that of vector class.
 Matrix is row-major only.